 The GnRH blockers are the gold standard blocker, but are quite expensive at between £180 and £300 every 12 weeks depending on the option chosen.
 Some of the nasal sprays are cheaper than the injections.

 If you opt for the nasal spray, we will arrange a paper prescription for this if you live in the UK.
-Unfortunately Clear Chemist are unable to fill prescriptions for this as they cannot order sufficient quantities.
+However, you should be aware that many UK pharmacies have difficulty obtaining the nasal spray due to manufacturing shortages.
 If you opt for the injections then we will need to ensure that appropriate arrangements for them to be administered are in place.

-You can find the Patient Information Leaflet for Decapeptyl (Triptorelin) injections here.
+You can find the Patient Information Leaflet for Triptorelin injections here (recommended for EU)